Skip to content

 Getting Started

-The parameters within that format are:
+The parameters within the key format are:

 • secure_inbox_bucket_name: the name of the customer or partner's secure inbox in S3 where reports are delivered, e.g. safeco-k9-reports